DuyRob/test_profiler/README copy.md

   - `int__[A_B_x]__joined` for models that *join* 2 sources: `A` and `B` and store `x` as the primary key
   - if anything deviates from these scenarios, it's important team discuss and draw out a shared convention update
   - When no source is mentioned in the naming, we should automatically assume they come from single source schema
-- Definition: intermediate models are downstream of staging models, OR of base where applicable, it will **combine data from across sources**.
+- Definition: intermediate models are downstream of staging models, OR of base where applicable, it will **combine data from across schemas** and/or store **business logic transformations** at this layer.
 - Transformations required/ allowed: intermediate models usually have to union or join 2 or more tables together to achieve mentioned purpose, with business logic transformations.
-- Tests required: must-have tests on PK of model `['unique', 'not_null', 'dbt_utils.at_least_one]`

 #### mart

 - Naming convention: `fct_[model_name]` and `dim_[model_name]` per dbt convention
 - Definition: `fct` is fact model, `dim` is dimension model.
 We apply dimensional modeling concepts.
-- Tests required: must-have tests on PK of model `['unique', 'not_null', 'dbt_utils.at_least_one]`
+Mart models can be further organized into separate sub-folders which align with **departmental** usage

 #### snapshot